KELT (FM)

-KELT (102.5 FM) branded as KJ316 is an American commercial radio station licensed in 2010 to serve the community of Encinal, Texas.
-The station's broadcast license is held by Randall E. Leyendecker.
+KELT (102.5 FM) The call letters KELT stand for K Encinal Laredo Texas is an American commercial radio station licensed in 2010 to serve the community of Encinal, Texas.
+The station's broadcast license is held by Mildred Jean Leyendecker.
 The station broadcasts Christian contemporary music for the southern rural La Salle and northern Webb counties region.
 It currently has a construction permit to broadcast at a higher ERP.